-Warren Buffett is a billion-dollar investor and philanthropist.
-He is considered one of the world’s greatest and successful investors.
+Warren Buffett is a billion-dollar investor.
+He is also a philanthropist.
+Buffett is considered one of the world’s greatest and successful investors.
 As Chairman and Chief Executive Officer of Berkshire Hathaway Inc., Mr. Buffett has invested in a broad range of companies.

 In 2006, Mr. Buffett pledged most of his fortune to the Bill & Melinda Gates Foundation and to four charitable trusts created by his family.
 These are a few of the things that are important to him on daily basis.

-First, Buffet is a creature of habit, and spends about 80% of his day – everyday – reading.
+Buffet is a creature of habit, and spends about 80% of his day – everyday – reading

 This means he spends almost all of his time in deep thought about the things that are most important to him and his business.
 That also means that he doesn’t spend a lot of time in meetings.